MAN95-dev/memory-game/README.md

 ### Design Choices

-The overall feel of the game is one that is designed for children to enjoy.
+The overall feel of the game is one that is designed for children to enjoy during Halloween, scary events, or in general.
 The following design choices were made with this in mind:

 **Fonts**

-- The primary font **Fredoka One** was chosen because it resembles the simple letters used in products made for pre-school children.
-It's likeness to fridge magnets for children is nostalgic for parents as well.
+- The primary font **Creepster** was chosen because it resembles one of many scary fonts used during Halloween.

-- The secondary font **Bubblegum Sans** was chosen for its childlike qualities, while complementing the primary font nicely in style because it is more compact.
+- The secondary font **Permanent Marker** was chosen for its childlike qualities, while complementing the primary font nicely in style.

 **Icons**